Pantropical spotted dolphin: Population and distribution

-The pantropical spotted dolphin, as its name implies, is widely distributed around tropical and marine waters from 40°N and 40°S and is one of the most common dolphin species in the Atlantic and Indian oceans.The total world population is in excess of three million — the second-most abundant cetacean after the bottlenose dolphin — of which two million are found in the eastern Pacific.
+The pantropical spotted dolphin, as its name implies, is widely distributed around tropical and marine waters from 40°N and 40°S and is one of the most common dolphin species in the Atlantic and Indian oceans.
+The total world population is in excess of three million — the second-most abundant cetacean after the bottlenose dolphin — of which two million are found in the eastern Pacific.
 However, this represents a decrease from at least 7 million since the 1950s.

 The pantropical spotted dolphin is the most common cetacean species observed within the Agoa Sanctuary, located in the Lesser Antilles in the eastern Caribbean.
 Because it is common within the sanctuary it is considered a resident species; however, no research has been carried out to estimate its population status and movement patterns between islands.

 Centres of highest population density are the shallow warmest waters (water temperature in excess of 25 °C).
 They also tend to concentrate where a high temperature gradient is found.

-Appearances of vagrancy in the Levantine Basin of the Mediterranean Sea through Suez Canal is expected.